 With the Spring and Summer season upon us, the weather can be a little on the unstable side.
 Mother Nature has a few different sides of her personality to include: tornadoes, hurricanes, severe thunderstorms, floods, heat waves, and droughts.
 Are you ready for any of these events?

 We’ve decided to put together a comprehensive list of items that can be used in pretty much any situation that Mother Nature could throw at us.
 Our list can vary from your own personal list (depending on your geographic location), and that’s okay, as long as you are prepared – that’s all that matters.
-This list is also designed for a 72-hour time-frame.
+This list is also designed for a 72-hour time-frame even though the aftermath of some disasters can last longer than 72-hors.

 - Water- Water is a necessity to sustain life.
 The rule of thumb is one gallon of water per person per day.
 Also, having other means of generating water is a great idea.
 There are great units available for home purification if you are by a stream or near water.
 Also, single person water purification systems are available as well.
 Having a deep pot on hand to boil water is also a good idea.